US, Iran on precipice of unpredictable Middle East war | DW | 03.01.2020

 Hamidreza Azizi, an assistant professor at Shahid Beheshti University in Tehran, said that if Iran doesn't act on threats to retaliate it will lose face both inside and outside the country.

 "The Islamic Republic has produced a narrative of strength inside the country and the weakness of enemies.
 This will be broken if Iran stands idly," he said.
-"A response will provoke US and Israel to double down on targeting Iranian interests.
+"Not responding will send a message to US and Israel to double down on targeting Iranian interests.
 Iran is facing a very hard choice."

 It's unclear how, when and where Iran will retaliate, but it will be forced to respond directly or indirectly at a time and place of its choosing, raising questions as to whether that will pull the US deeper into a military conflict.
 Any reprisal against the US military, interests or allies will be viewed by Washington as a reason to escalate further after the Trump administration justified the killing as an act of "deterrence" and preemption against alleged attacks being planned against the United States.